Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-uint16 :SwBaseTypeMyStructType :ImplementationDataTypecategory = STRUCTUREtypedef  struct{   unsigned short C1;   OtherStructType  C2;}  MyStructType;C1: :ImplementationDataTypeElementcategory = VALUEC2 :ImplementationDataTypeElementcategory = TYPE_REFERENCE:SwDataDefProps:SwDataDefPropsOtherStructType :ImplementationDataTypecategory = STRUCTURE:BaseTypeDirectDefinitionbaseTypeEncoding = NONEnativeDeclaration = unsigned shortSoftware Component Template
+uint16 :SwBaseTypeMyStructType :ImplementationDataTypecategory = STRUCTUREtypedef  struct{   unsigned short C1;   OtherStructType  C2;}  MyStructType;C1: :ImplementationDataTypeElementcategory = VALUEC2 :ImplementationDataTypeElementcategory = TYPE_REFERENCE:SwDataDefProps:SwDataDefPropsOtherStructType :ImplementationDataTypecategory = STRUCTURE:BaseTypeDirectDefinitionbaseTypeEncoding = NONEnativeDeclaration = unsigned short
-AUTOSAR Release 4.2.2

 [constr_1254] Deﬁnition of a pointer to a pointer (cid:100) AUTOSAR does not support the deﬁnition of a pointer to a pointer by deﬁning an ImplementationDataType